Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Computability of the Reconstruction Map

-In general, the relaxed inverse problem formulation in \eqref{eq:sparseprob} promotes sparse solutions due to the $\ell^1$ norm in the objective function.
-This property is neglected when replacing the $\ell^1$ with the squared $\ell^2$ norm in the objective.
+In general, the basis pursuit formulation in \eqref{eq:sparseprob} promotes sparse solutions due to the $\ell_1$ norm in the objective function.
+This property is neglected when replacing the $\ell_1$ with the squared $\ell_2$ norm in the objective.
 Hence, a potentially BSS-computable substitute in the objective ideally remains close to the original objective function so that desired properties are maintained.
-Next, we introduce a norm $\norm[\ast]{\cdot}$ which will emphasize the difference between BSS machines and Turing machines.
+Therefore, we introduce a norm $\norm[\ast]{\cdot}$ which satisfies these requirements and at the same time emphasizes the difference between the capabilities of BSS machines and Turing machines.
 We define $\norm[\ast]{\cdot}$ on $\C^N$ by

-and show that by changing the objective --- from $\ell^1$ norm to $\norm[\ast]{\cdot}$ --- in \eqref{eq:sparseprob} we obtain a real BSS-computable function.
+Next, we show that by changing the objective in basis pursuit \eqref{eq:sparseprob} from $\ell_1$ norm to $\norm[\ast]{\cdot}$ we obtain an algorithmically solvable optimization problem.

-\begin{Lemma} For $A \in \C^{m \times N}$, $y \in \C^m$, and $\varepsilon>0$ set $S_{(A,y,\varepsilon)} \coloneqq \{ x \in \C^N \mid \norm[\ell^2]{Ax -y} \leq \varepsilon\}$ and consider the multi-valued map
+\begin{Lemma} For $A \in \C^{m \times N}$, $y \in \C^m$, and $\varepsilon>0$ set $S_{(A,y,\varepsilon)} \coloneqq \{ x \in \C^N \mid \norm[\ell_2]{Ax -y} \leq \varepsilon\}$ and consider the multi-valued map

-Then, there exists a (single-valued) function $\tilde{\Psi} \in \mathcal{M}_\Psi$ that is BSS-computable. \end{Lemma}
+Then, there exists a (single-valued) function $\Psi^s \in \mathcal{M}_\Psi$ that is BSS-computable. \end{Lemma}

-\begin{Remark} We employ a BSS machine over the real numbers by representing complex inputs via their real and imaginary parts as explained in the previous paragraph. \end{Remark}
+\begin{Remark} We employ BSS machines over the real numbers by representing complex inputs via their real and imaginary parts as explained in the previous paragraph.
+For other representations of complex numbers and the corresponding BSS machines, e.g., complex BSS machines, the statement does not hold. \end{Remark}

-\begin{proof} We need to show that there exists a program for a real BSS machine $\mathcal{B}$ so that its input-output map $\Phi_\mathcal{B}$ is equivalent to a function $\tilde{\Psi} \in \mathcal{M}_\Psi$.
+\begin{proof} We need to show that there exists a program for a real BSS machine $\mathcal{B}$ so that its input-output map $\Phi_\mathcal{B}$ is equivalent to a function $\Psi^s \in \mathcal{M}_\Psi$.
 Given $A \in \C^{m \times N}$, $y \in \C^m$, and $\varepsilon > 0$, whereby each complex element is represented by its real and imaginary part, we have to compute $x^\ast$ with

 Let $A = (a_{i,j})$ and note that

 and for fixed $i\in \{1,\dots,m\}$

 Combining \eqref{eq:obs1} and \eqref{eq:obs2} yields